Exploring The Psychology Of A Spy In A Perfect Spy

 This book is told through a series of flashbacks.
 Magnus Pym – the perfect spy has done a bunk.
 He is now holed up in a small town in coastal England and penning his memoirs (in the form of a letter to his son Tom).

-His handlers are hot in pursuit.
-They suspect he’s run off to the Soviet side and is planning to provide them with all their state secrets.
+His handlers are hot on his trail.
+They suspect he’s run off to the Soviet side and is planning to give them all their state secrets.

-John le Carré writes spy novels that are very different from the run of the mill fare.
-They are slow, introspective, morally ambiguous, and they are all very character-driven.
+John le Carré writes spy novels that are very different from the usual fare.
+They are slow, introspective, morally ambiguous, and character-driven.

-In A Perfect Spy, we drill down deep into the psyche of Magnus Pym.
-We learn what drives him, and even if we don’t like him (he’s pretty unlikeable), we understand him, sometimes, see parts of ourselves in him.
+In A Perfect Spy, we delve deep into Magnus Pym’s psyche.
+We learn what drives him, and even if we don’t like him (he’s pretty unlikeable), we understand him and sometimes see parts of ourselves in him.

 John le Carré says this is his most closely autobiographical book.
-My copy had a brief introduction by the author where he talks about his father and his childhood.
-And I could see a lot of it reflected in Magnus Pym.
+My copy had a brief introduction by the author, in which he talks about his father and his childhood.
+I could see a lot of it reflected in Magnus Pym.

 Most of the book deals with Magnus’ troubled relationship with his father Rick Pym.

 Some parts of the book are difficult to read on an emotional level.
 It was hard to see young Pym struggling with his father’s love affairs and con jobs.
-It becomes even harder knowing that this book is part autobiographical.
+Knowing that this book is part autobiographical makes it even harder.

-Pym/le Carré however maintain a sense of humor through all their troubles.
+Pym and Le Carré, however, maintain a sense of humor through all their troubles.
 A lot of this book is funny (not LOL funny, but there’s subtle self-mockery throughout).
-Very British, stiff upper lip style, which pretty much describes le Carré’s general writing style, I guess.
+It has a very British, stiff upper lip style, which pretty much describes Le Carré’s general writing style, I guess.

 Here’s a sentence that Pym pens describing his father’s way of life.

-Overall, I liked this book very much.
-I didn’t love it as much as The spy who came in from the cold, or The Constant Gardener.
+Overall, I liked this book very much, but not as much as The Spy Who Came in from the Cold or The Constant Gardener.

 I also came away feeling rather sorry for the author.
 For all the fame and success, it seems like a pretty unhappy life (both for him and the people who love him).